paroda/trade/README.md

-# My personal trade bot in Clojure to do live trading with my custom strategy
+# My forex trading bot in Clojure to do live trading with my custom strategy

 A tool to help make profit in forex trading.